coolbeevip/ansible-playbook/system/README.md

 # Installing and configuring Linux System

-Execute this command system configuration
+Execute this command to complete the configuration

 ```shell
 ansible-playbook -C /ansible-playbook/system/main.yml